openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

     &nonce=n-0S6_WzA2Mj
 ```

-Note that the authentication request might only include request parameters and not be targeted to a particular `authorization_endpoint`, in which case, the user must use a particular Self-Issued OP application to scan the QR code with such request.
+Note that the authentication request might only include request parameters and not be targeted to a particular `authorization_endpoint`, in which case, the End-User must use a particular Self-Issued OP application to scan the QR code with such request.

 Such an authentication request might result in a large QR code, especially when including a `claims` parameter and extensive registration data.
 A RP MAY consider using a `request_uri` in such a case.